tlk-emb/PhoenixCMS/README.md

 Its e-mail is "test@test.test"and password is "test".
 For the first time you must login by this account, after that you should change e-mail and password to yours(the method is described below.).

 ## Managing Contents
+Title on the header can be set in '''home_page_local/lib/home_page_web/templates/app.html.eex'''.

 You can manage the DB tables "user", "category", "images", "temporary files" and "component_items"(main contents).

 When you succeeded to login, the screen will be displayed as below.